-The 22 parks, community activities, senior center, and active youth sports teams create a small town community feel that makes this lovely neighborhood stand out from other similar suburban communities.
+The 31 parks, community activities, senior center, and active youth sports teams create a small-town community feel that makes this lovely neighborhood stand out from other similar suburban communities.
 The Lake Oswego Public Library is located on 4th St in downtown.
 It was begun in 1954 and the current building has been in use since 1983.
 The library offers programs for adults, teens, and children.
-Luscher Farm, off Stafford Road, has community gardens, a community supported agriculture program, athletic fields, and two dog parks.
+Luscher Farm, off Stafford Road, has community gardens, a community-supported agriculture program, athletic fields, and two dog parks.
 This multi-use facility is a pleasure to visit for a youth soccer game or to let your rambunctious dog work off some energy in the off-leash, fenced facilities.
 The farm gives children a chance to see a working farm in action and adults can purchase farm fresh vegetables throughout the year by being part of the CSA.

 The city of Lake Oswego is centered around a 415-acre artificial lake.
 The city’s small, upscale downtown sits just north of the lake.
-This walkable area includes restaurants, wine bars, shops, spas and services.
-Residents and visitors alike enjoy munching on pastries from Portland-based bakery St. Honoré who opened a location here in 2007.
+This walkable area includes restaurants, wine bars, shops, spas, and services.
+Residents and visitors alike enjoy munching on pastries from Portland-based bakery St. Honoré which opened a location here in 2007.
 Mostly paved Millennium Plaza Park screens movies and hosts concerts during summer.
 It’s also the location of the charming and incredibly popular Lake Oswego Farmer’s Market.
 This market offers some of the best produce, gifts, and food found locally on Saturdays from May to October.
 One vendor makes donuts from scratch and the wait for the huge breakfast burritos can be up to 30 minutes on busy days.

-Several good downtown restaurants keep residents well fed.
+Several good downtown restaurants keep residents well-fed.
 Tucci’s is a short walk from Millennium Park; it’s a delectable gourmet pit stop for modern Italian dishes.
 Manzana Rotisserie Grill and Five Spice have views of the pretty lake from their dining rooms.

 The Willamette Shore Trolley, a vintage railroad with authentic trolley cars, operates along the Willamette River between Lake Oswego and Portland.
 The trolley runs five times per day on weekend days from May to October.
 There are also special runs during Christmas to watch boats and see Christmas light displays.